neufeld/AXIOME3/README.md

 This should create `rarefy_exported`, `rarefy`, `core_div_phylogeny` and `alpha_group_significance` directories with their respective outputs.

-**Note that you may repeat Step 1 and 2 (or 3) to rarefy feature table at different sampling depth.
-Just make sure to remove/move/rename "rarefy_exported" and "rarefy" directories prior to do so.**

-`rm -r output/rarefy output/rarefy_exported`

-_In case you want to re-run step 3, you should remove directories with the following commands instead_

-`rm -r output/rarefy output/rarefy_exported output/core_div_phylogeny output/alpha_group_significance`

 ### Cleaning Up Working Directory

 Make sure to rename or move 'output' directory to somewhere else when you are done running the pipeline.